argoproj-labs/training-material/argo-workflows/install-using-helm/finish.md

 Let's recap:

 * Argo Workflows can be installed using Helm.
-* It can be uninstalled using Helm
+* It can be uninstalled using Helm.
+* The installation can be customized by modifying the Helm values.

 Please [let us know what can be improved](https://github.com/pipekit/argo-workflows-intro-course/issues).